-Precludes additional credit for ANTH 3304 (no longer
+Precludes additional credit for ANTH 3304 (no longer offered).

-ANTH 2510 [0.5 credit] Theories of Human Nature
+Theories of Human Nature

 Critical, cross-cultural exploration of theories of human nature.
 Begins with a survey of western anthropological models of human consciousness and examines scientific, philosophical and religious perspectives with reference to ethnographic research on myth, religion and science produced by western and non-western cultures.
 Lectures and discussion three hours a week.